Lukamanvelidze/B2-EdgeAI/inference/README.md

 ###  Output

 - Inference videos with bounding boxes and class labels are saved to the output directory (defined in each script).
-- Logs containing FPS, CPU/GPU usage, and inference timing are saved as `.json` or `.txt` files.
+- Logs containing FPS, CPU/GPU usage, and inference timing are saved as `.json` file.
 - Example:
   ```
   output/
   ├── annotated_video.mp4
   ├── metrics_log.json
-  └── classifier_stats.txt
   ```

 ---